 FINAL PREPARATION

-Always clean the glass just before the first coat is applied with a 100% lint free cotton cloth and an air gun ensuring you remove any contamination from the surface as this will show up badly when the coating is on.
+Always clean the glass just before the first coat is applied with a 100% lint free cotton cloth and an air gun, ensuring you remove any contamination from the surface.
+This will show up when the coating is applied.